Factors of 126

 Factor Pairs of 126

-The factor pairs of 126 are the pairs of integers that multiply together to give 126.
-These include both positive and negative combinations.
-The positive factor pairs of 126 are (1, 126), (2, 63), (3, 42), (6, 21), (7, 18), (9, 14), and the negative factor pairs are (-1, -126), (-2, -63), (-3, -42), (-6, -21), (-7, -18), (-9, -14).
-Knowing the factor pairs of 126 is useful for learning multiplication, division, and understanding concepts such as the greatest common factor and prime factorization.
+When two numbers multiply to give 126, they form a factor pair.
+The positive factor pairs of 126 are (1, 126), (2, 63), (3, 42), (6, 21), (7, 18), (9, 14), and the negative ones are (-1, -126), (-2, -63), (-3, -42), (-6, -21), (-7, -18), (-9, -14).
+Each pair demonstrates how 126 can be created by multiplying two integers.
+Learning about factor pairs is useful in arithmetic and algebra.
+It helps in understanding divisibility, simplifying problems, and working with greatest common factors and prime numbers.
+You can also explore how factor pairs relate to the greatest common factor and prime factorization for deeper understanding.

 Positive Factor Pairs of 126: